Glass vs. Plastic Baby Bottles

 Caring for Your Child's Baby Bottle

-Here are some tips on caring for your child's baby bottle and reducing potential risks from BPA:
+Here are some tips on caring for your child's baby bottle:

 - Never store breast milk or formula in plastic bottles.
 Pour it into the bottle just before your baby is ready to eat.
 Throw out anything that is left over.